 Let me know if you give it a try—or if you’ve got a go-to summer salad you’re loving right now.
 I’m always up for new ideas!

-The Salt (The Science): To make this salad even more “Spleen-friendly” (especially if you find raw kale hard to digest), try massaging the kale with a tiny bit of olive oil or a splash of lemon juice before adding the other ingredients.
-This “pre-digests” the tough fibres, making the nutrients more bioavailable and much easier on your gut!
+The Salt (The Science): To make a raw salad more “Spleen-friendly”—especially if you find kale hard to digest—try massaging the kale with a little olive oil or lemon juice first.
+This simple step helps break down the tough fibres, making the nutrients more bioavailable and much easier on your gut.

 Blueberry Vinaigrette